Sanglorian/orcus/Orcus Advanced Options - current.md

 > #### Gargoyle’s Rest
 > **Encounter** **Utility** **Feature** (**Move Action**)
 > **Self**
 > **Effect** Your turn ends.
-You gain resistance to all damage 5 (10 at level 11, 15 at level 21).
-You must use this power at the end of your turn.
+You gain resistance to all damage 5 (10 at level 11, 15 at level 21) until the end of your next turn.
 > At the beginning of your next turn, you may use your standard action to make a charge attack.
 If you do, increase your speed by 2 for the charge.